torchbox/wagtail-grapple/docs/general-usage/model-types.rst

     A basic field type is string.
 Commonly used for CharField, TextField, UrlField or any other Django field that returns a string as it's value.

-    .. attribute:: GraphQLString.field_name
+    .. attribute:: field_name (str)

         This is the name of the class property used in your model definition.

-    .. attribute:: GraphQLString.required
+    .. attribute:: required (bool=False)

-        Represents the field as non-nullable in the schema, This promises the client that it will have a value returned.
+        Represents the field as non-nullable in the schema.
+This promises the client that it will have a value returned.

     In your models.py:
     ::